Distribution estimation and change-point estimation for time series via DNN-based GANs: Introduction

 \subsection{Our contributions}

 Our main contributions are summarized as the following two aspects.
-Our first contribution is theoretically confirming that GANs are effective for estimating the distribution of stationary time series.
-More precisely, for the stationary time series whose dependence { satisfies appropriate regularity assumptions}, we show that DNN-based GANs can be applied to learn its stationary distribution, i.e., like the i.i.d. samples, the time series can be fed into the device of the neural networks of the GANs to obtain a stable generator $\hat g$ such that $\hat g(z)$ has a distribution very close to $\pi$ ($z$ is a Gaussian random variable).
-We prove a non-asymptotic error bound between the estimator of the measure $\pi$ and itself, which clearly demonstrates the estimator is consistent and thus effective.
+The first contribution is theoretically confirming that GANs are effective for estimating $\pi^l$, the joint distribution of $l$-tuple samples, of a stationary time series.
+More precisely, for the stationary time series whose dependence { satisfies appropriate regularity assumptions}, we show that DNN-based GANs can be applied to learn its joint distribution, i.e., like the i.i.d. samples, the time series can be fed into the device of the neural networks of the GANs to obtain a stable generator $\hat{\boldsymbol {g}}$ such that $\hat{\boldsymbol {g}}(\boldsymbol z)$ has a distribution very close to $\pi^l$ ($\boldsymbol z$ is a Gaussian random variable).
+We prove a non-asymptotic error bound between the estimator of the measure $\pi^l$ and itself, which clearly demonstrates the estimator is consistent and thus effective.
 Our proof of this theoretical result is based on a typical block technique, see { [\citet{berkes2014komlos, liu2009strong, gouezel2010almost, lu2022amost}].}